Receive news via email

-In addition to providing nutritious food, Harvesters offers these nutrition services to its agency partners.
+In addition to providing nutritious food, Harvesters offers nutrition services to its agency partners.

 Harvesters offers nutrition resources such as recipes, nutrition information, and food safety information.
 This information is available through Nutrition Services staff and also can be found online in the agency resources section on Harvesters’ website.

 The Nutrition Services team offers webinars on a variety of topics such as diabetes, hypertension, environmental cues encouraging healthier choices, foods to encourage, and food allergens.
 Recordings of these webinars can be found online in the agency resources section on Harvesters’ website.
 These recordings are available to all agency staff, volunteers and board members.